Book title: The perfection point.

-Basically this book talks about the legitimate questions of - how fast, how far, how high and how precise one can hit the target to remain in the history???...
+This book basically talks about the legitimate questions of - how fast, how far, how high and how precise one can reach the final touch line in the field of games and sports.

 Are there an absolute limits in the field of sports?
 Is there some speed no runner will ever exceed?
 A weight no power lifter will ever hoist above his head, even a thousand years from now and that is exactly no one can predict.

-Utilizing the cutting edge science to examine incredible physical coups in the most elite sports, John Brenkus uncovers what it takes to reach the perfection point – absolute athletes can inch closer to but never exceed certain limit that no man can ever reached.
+Utilizing the cutting edge science to examine incredible physical coups in the most elite sports, the author uncovers what it takes to reach the perfection point – absolute athletes can inch closer to but never exceed certain limit that no man can ever reached.
 However, looking at the crucial balance between physical stamina and emotional drive of every man, this book is an ultimate guide to the furthest limits of human performance.

 Nonetheless, through bucking for several decision and findings of so far he came to the conclusion that, 'practically it is impossible to predict on the perfection point of the sports'.
 How does it really going to end?